kapsay/SecureSoftwareSupplyChain/README.md

 3. Signer - Signs the unique image descriptor (image digest) with a private key generated thru KMS.
 This produces a "signature" which is later (at the time of deployment) verified by Binary Authorization to make sure that a signed image is deployed.
 4. Attestor - has a public key that corresponds to the private key used by a signer to sign the container image digest and create attestation.

-Binary Authorization uses Policy, Signer and Attestor to validate the image and decide if it is OK to deploy an image in the targeted run time or reject the image.
+Binary Authorization uses Policy, Signer and Attestor to validate the image and decide if it is OK to deploy that image in the targeted run time or reject the deployment.

-Here is an architecture diagram that shows the working of Binary Authorization.
+Here is an architecture that shows the working of Binary Authorization.

 ![S3C Architecture](pics/SSSC-arch.png)